 Procedure to render fat into tallow or lard

 Add enough water to cover the bottom of the pot to 1 inch.
-This will help transfer heat to the fat more easily and prevent burning.
+This will help transfer heat to the fat and prevent burning.
 Put the pot over medium heat and heat thoroughly.
-Stir the fat once or twice until it becomes more translucent, to keep it from sticking to the bottom of the pot and burning.
+Stir the fat once or twice until it becomes translucent, to keep it from sticking to the bottom of the pot and burning.
 As it continues to heat the fat will become liquid and the chunks will shrink.
 The liquid in the pot will begin to bubble and the water will evaporate.
 Continue stirring occasionally to transfer the heat to all parts of the rendering fat.
 Once all the water is evaporated the temperature will rise.
-At this point you can remove any bones that made it into the pot and put aside for another purpose.
+At this point you can remove any bones that made it into the pot, with your long handled spoon, and put them aside for another purpose.

 As the fat begins to render, you can add more pieces of fat to the pot.
-Don’t fill the pot more than 3/4s full.
-As it heats the fat will expand and you don’t want the hot fat to boil over onto your heat source.
+However, don’t fill the pot more than 3/4s full.
+As it heats the fat will expand and you don’t want the hot fat to boil over onto your stove, or other heat source.

-Boiling fat can smoke and catch fire.
-At this point watch it for smoking.
-You don’t want to let the pot get to the smoking point or you could have a flash fire.
-If you see any smoke, remove it from the heat source immediately.
-And cool it down before proceeding.
+Fat is flammable and boiling fat can smoke and catch fire.
+At this point, in rendering, watch it for smoking.
+You don’t want to let the pot get to the smoking point or you can have a flash fire.
+If you see any smoke, remove it from the heat source immediately, and cool it down before proceeding.

 Clarifying the fat for clean tallow